amri-tah/amri-tah/ReadMe.md

 ## 💫 About Me:

 Hello there! 👩‍💻 I'm Amritha Nandini, a second-year B.Tech student majoring in Artificial Intelligence at Amrita Vishwa Vidhyapeetham, Coimbatore.<br><br>
-🌱 Currently, I'm delving into Python for data analysis 🐍📊<br>
+🌱 Currently, I'm delving into Python for data science 🐍📊<br>
 ✨ Fascinated by AI/ML, I'm excited to contribute to projects pushing the limits of intelligent systems. <br>
 🎬 Also, I enjoy 3D design, UI/UX design, and video editing. <br>